bendemeo/hopper/README.md

 ## Usage
 To sketch a dataset, import the hopper class, and first pass the dataset into the Hopper constructor:
 ```
-from hoppers import hopper # class is defined in treehoppers/hoppers.py
+import hopper

-h = hopper(X) # X is the input data, with one row per observation and one column per feature
+h = hopper.hopper(X) # X is the input data, with one row per observation and one column per feature
 ```

 The `hop()` method adds a point to the sketch, and returns the entire sketch generated thus far.
 To produce a sketch of size _k_=1000, and use it to subset the data, you can run